GabrielMunizS/whatsapp-message-bot/README.md

 I won't take any responsibility if something happens to you.

 # How to Use
+1° You will need to login in your whatsapp web in
-You will need a file that
+2° You will need a file that looks like the one I attached, then you just need to fill it as you please

+﻿﻿